I discovered that this film existed

 But that's not now.

-t just becomes a different kind of interesting.
+Now it just becomes a different kind of interesting.

 I hope you don’t get bored with my use of the word exemplary, so in this case, let’s use the word “casebook” although it is pretty exemplary.
 Fuck it.
 Let’s just use exemplary.